Cheezmeister/gf-sticky/README.md

 __Java__

 Perhaps one of the three most common high-level programming languages in use today.
 "Write once, run everywhere", as they say.
-Java is the English to C's Latin--it's a little weird, but almost everybody speaks it, and it continues to be quite popular for general-purpose and business software.
-It  isn't particularly well-suited to games, but that didn't stop Minecraft from becoming a hit, making its creator a millionaire.
+Java is the English to C's Latin--it's a little weird, but almost everybody speaks it, and it continues to be quite popular for general-purpose, business, and enterprise software.
+It  isn't particularly well-suited to games, but that didn't stop it from powering Minecraft, one of the most popular (and profitable) games [of all time](https://en.wikipedia.org/wiki/List_of_best-selling_video_games).

 __JavaScript__

 Don't let the name fool you.
 JS is completely unrelated to Java, and is better described as [Scheme](http://en.wikipedia.org/wiki/Scheme_(programming_language) ) pretending to be C. It has become the de facto standard in web programming and has found some support among game devs, despite being generally too slow to power more complex games.
 With the advent of HTML5, it just might be the next wave in online games.

+__Haxe__

+Vaguely similar to JS, Haxe is a relatively young but quite promising language that compiles down to (among other things) Flash, HTML5, **and** native code.
+Woah!

 __Python__